 Number of lost time, restricted duty, medical treatment incidents and fatalities

-Core Lab will establish goals and target based on 3 year averages.
+Core Lab goals and target are established on 3 year averages.
 It is our view that sustainability of the safety program must be

 Core Lab Incident Performance

 there has been some improvement with severity dropping significantly in the number of restricted cases.

-Completed 2016 without a fatality in any Division.
+Completed 2017 without a fatality in any Division.

-Restricted time injuries trending down from 16 in 2014 to 14 in 2014, and 6 in 2016.
-Restricted days decreased by 142 days year over year.
+Restricted time injuries trended up slightly from 6 in 2016 to 8 in 2017.
+Restricted days also increased by 85 days year over year.

 Medical treatment cases trended down from 10 in 2016 to 7 in 2017.
 Results are due to increased global awareness of safety